-It means, those ones that have been modified by their owners to install applications on them without having to go through the official App Store.
+Jailbroken phones are those that have been modified by their owners to install applications on them without having to go through the official App Store.
 The malware, apparently from China, is designed to steal user credentials.

 Another case featuring Apple's mobile devices took place in Australia.
 An Australian newspaper reported that some of the country's Apple users had discovered that their devices had been hijacked, although it's not clear how many users were affected.